▶️ Redmond school board discuss potential pot shop impacts, outdoor schooling

 “Right now, we are struggling with substance abuse issues on multiple levels with students consistently week to week, and so this won’t change the fight we’re in right now and the work we’re doing right now on that,” said Cline.
 “However, it does create a standby the board to say that’s not okay.”

-The board voted to have two members create a final draft of the board and present it at a future city council meeting.
+The board voted to have two members create a final draft from the board and present it at a future city council meeting.